dileep-p/myblog/content/blog/2017-03-06-Setup-ranger-with-HA.markdown

 ![Rancher custom host](/images/add-custom-host.png)

-* *You can also add host by running the command on east host nodes like below:*
+* *You can also add host by running the command on each host nodes like below:*

 ```
 sudo docker run -e CATTLE_AGENT_IP="172.31.42.207"  \